 Overheating is the main cause of blown head gaskets.
 It can warp the cylinder head and damage the gasket’s seal.
 This happens when there’s low coolant, a faulty thermostat, a failing water pump, or a clogged radiator.
 Age and wear also play a role, as head gaskets naturally degrade over time due to constant temperature fluctuations and exposure to combustion gases.

 Some engines with poor design are more prone to this problem, where abnormal combustion, like pre-ignition or detonation, creates extra pressure.
 Then there’s the improper installation.
 Over or under-torquing of cylinder head bolts can also cause the head gasket to blow.
+Finally, neglecting your car’s condition or maintenance schedule can also cause a head gasket to blow.

 Here are the 7 most common signs of a blown head gasket.

 One of the most common and obvious signs of a blown head gasket is frequent engine overheating.
-If you notice your temperature gauge climbing into the red zone or steam coming from under the bonnet, it’s time to pull over immediately and have your vehicle inspected for a blown gasket.
+If you notice your engine coolant temperature gauge climbing into the red zone or steam coming from under the bonnet, it’s time to pull over immediately and have your vehicle inspected for a blown gasket.

 If you find yourself constantly topping up the coolant but can’t see any external leaks, it could be escaping into the combustion chambers through a blown head gasket.